yellowwoods12/Home-s-Magic/README.md

     <p align = "center">
       <img src = "/Installation/inst13.png" height = "300px">
     </p>

+   <li> Run all the MYSQL queries through your phpmyadmin using this link: https://my.bluehost.com/hosting/help/how-to-copy-a-database-using-phpmyadmin

   <li> Now in the browser type <b>localhost</b>.
 And here we have completed with this.
     <p align = "center">
       <img src = "/Installation/inst14.png" height = "200px">